All Static and Noise follows family members and survivors of the atrocities committed by China against the Kazakh and Uyghur people.

 Historian, journalist, and Pulitzer Prize winner Anne Applebaum dissects modern dictatorship.
 What threat do the growing autocracies pose?

 Who’s afraid of art?
-Now that tyrants are on the roll and more and more people in the West seem to be falling for the autocratic alternative, the Forum on European Culture brings together international artists, writers, and thinkers to celebrate the subversive power of art and literature.
-It is no coincidence that – alongside
+Now that tyrants are on the roll and more and more people in the West seem to be falling for the autocratic alternative, De Balie brings together over 40 international artists, writers, and thinkers.
+During Forum on European Culture, we celebrate the subversive power of art and literature.
+It is no